DarshanAjudiya7/mysql/README.md

 👨‍💻 Author

 Darshan Ajudiya
-📧 Email | 🌐 GitHub
+📧 ajudiyadarshan@gmail.com
+🔗 GitHub Profile

 ---

 📄 License

-This project is open-source and available under the MIT License.
+This project is open-sourced under the MIT License

 ---

-⭐ If you find this helpful, don't forget to star the repository!
+⭐ If this helped you, give it a star!

 ---

-Let me know if you want this directly uploaded to your repo or need a PDF version for submission.
+Let me know if you want a Hindi version also or a `.md` file copy ready to upload.

-# mysql